TL;DR

 FAQ

-- Is Cursor different enough from VS Code to justify switching?: If you write code daily, the AI surfaces alone are worth it.
-The rest is VS Code with familiar keybinds.
+- Is Cursor different enough from VS Code to justify switching?: If you write code daily, the five AI surfaces alone are worth it.
+Everything else is VS Code with your existing extensions, themes, and keybindings carried over by the import on first launch.

-- How does Cursor compare to Claude Code or Codex?: Cursor is an editor-first AI; Claude Code and Codex are agent-first.
-Cursor wins for IDE workflow, the others for hands-off task running.
+- How does Cursor compare to Claude Code or Codex?: Cursor is editor-first; Claude Code and Codex are agent-first (terminal).
+Cursor wins for the IDE workflow and Tab completion; the others win for hands-off, long-running task execution.
+See Cursor vs Claude Code.

 Related